ACS Award In Polymer Chemistry

 Sponsored by ExxonMobil Chemical Co.

-McGrath has been an active consultant to a variety of companies, including 3M, Amoco, Shell, and Dow Chemical.
-He has organized numerous workshops on polyolefins and polyurethanes and chaired Gordon Research Conferences on elastomers, polymers, and thermosets.
-Most recently, he organized a series of conferences on materials for fuel cells.
+Aida credits his ability to cross disciplinary boundaries to his background in physical chemistry.
+"One thing I learned from my advisers is that we should have a firm scientific basis in any field," he says. " 'Home base' always welcomes you back when you have difficult problems."

-He has received numerous awards and honors including the Society of Plastics Engineers Research Award (1987); election to the National Academy of Engineering (1994); the ACS Award in Applied Polymer Science (2002); and from the ACS Division of Polymer Chemistry the Distinguished Service Award (1999); and the P. J. Flory Education Award (2004).
+As a graduate student, Aida spent his free time mountain climbing, but these days his main hobby is computer graphics.
+He is usually the one who prepares the colorful molecular images that are characteristic of work from his lab.
+"I love the molecules we synthesize and want them to look very attractive," he says.

-The award address will be presented before the Division of Polymer Chemistry.
+Aida will present the award address before the Division of Polymer Chemistry.

 Join the conversation